nordcloud/terraform-provider-imagefactory/docs/index.md

 ImageFactory offers:

 - a hardening solution which is based on the most relevant and highly regarded security standards
-- support for AWS, Azure, GCP, IBMCLOUD and VMWare, along with most common Windows and Linux versions
+- support for AWS, Azure, GCP, IBM Cloud and VMware, along with most common Windows and Linux versions
 - automatic delivery updated images to all your cloud accounts and subscriptions
 - various options to customize images with additional tools and extensions